michahn01/cuda-tiled-matmul/README.md

 # Tiled Matrix Multiplication in CUDA

-Just a small, practice implementation of tiled matrix multiplication in CUDA.
+Just a small, practice implementation of matrix multiplication in CUDA.

 ## Tiling